Condition

 We all have a forgetful moment here or there, but as people get older, these challenges can become more common.

-If you’re helping care for an older adult and worry their memory is worsening, the geriatric care team at Carilion Clinic can help.
-At the Center for Healthy Aging, we offer geriatric assessments to help you better understand how your loved one’s health is changing and plan for the future.
+If you're concerned about your own memory or thinking, or you're worried about an older adult you care for, the geriatric care team at Carilion Clinic can help.
+At the Center for Healthy Aging, we offer geriatric assessments to help identify possible causes of memory changes, better understand what's happening, and plan for the future.

 We all have a forgetful moment here or there, but as people get older, these challenges can become more common.

-If you’re helping care for an older adult and worry their memory is worsening, the geriatric care team at Carilion Clinic can help.
-At the Center for Healthy Aging, we offer geriatric assessments to help you better understand how your loved one’s health is changing and plan for the future.
+If you're concerned about your own memory or thinking, or you're worried about an older adult you care for, the geriatric care team at Carilion Clinic can help.
+At the Center for Healthy Aging, we offer geriatric assessments to help identify possible causes of memory changes, better understand what's happening, and plan for the future.

-Memory disorders affect how your loved one remembers, thinks or processes information.
+Memory disorders affect how a person remembers, thinks, or processes information.
 These changes can happen slowly or show up after an illness or injury.
 Some memory changes stay mild, while others grow over time and affect daily tasks.

 Not all memory loss means dementia.
-Stress, sleep problems, mood changes, infections, or side effects from medicine can also affect your loved one’s memory and thinking.
+Stress, sleep problems, mood changes, infections, or medication side effects can also affect memory and thinking.
 A careful review of their health and medications can help sort out what’s causing the changes and what might help.

-Calling attention to memory issues early is important.
-Being aware of these changes can help rule out causes, guide care choices, and give you time to plan and adjust.
-Clear answers often ease worry and help you feel more prepared.
+Paying attention to memory issues early is important.
+Whether you're noticing changes in yourself or someone you care for, an evaluation can help identify possible causes, guide care decisions, and give you time to plan and adjust.

 What Are Memory Disorders?

-Memory disorders affect how your loved one remembers, thinks or processes information.
+Memory disorders affect how a person remembers, thinks, or processes information.
 These changes can happen slowly or show up after an illness or injury.
 Some memory changes stay mild, while others grow over time and affect daily tasks.

 Not all memory loss means dementia.
-Stress, sleep problems, mood changes, infections, or side effects from medicine can also affect your loved one’s memory and thinking.
+Stress, sleep problems, mood changes, infections, or medication side effects can also affect memory and thinking.
 A careful review of their health and medications can help sort out what’s causing the changes and what might help.

-Calling attention to memory issues early is important.
-Being aware of these changes can help rule out causes, guide care choices, and give you time to plan and adjust.
-Clear answers often ease worry and help you feel more prepared.
+Paying attention to memory issues early is important.
+Whether you're noticing changes in yourself or someone you care for, an evaluation can help identify possible causes, guide care decisions, and give you time to plan and adjust.

 Memory disorders are not all the same.
 Some cause mild changes that stay stable for years, while others slowly affect daily life.
 The type of memory disorder helps explain what changes to expect and what kind of support may help.
 A careful review helps tell the difference.